So for a little help managing your own separation anxiety, here’s my 12 Step Program for parents!

 7. Make sure you’re a few minutes early to pick your child up at school.

 Not seeing you immediately will exacerbate any anxieties your child has and may panic her altogether, which will set back your own adjustment.
 If your child cries when you pick her up, don’t worry.
 You’re seeing the stress of her having to keep it together all day.
 Your return signals that it’s safe to be her baby-self again.
-(We all have baby-selves, but as we get older our executive selves assume control in the outside world.)
+(We all have baby-selves, but as we get older our executive selves assume more and more control, especially in the outside world.)

 8. Reinforce the bond.